amtoaer

 install -D -m 755 $srcdir/domains $pkgdir/etc/wah/domains

-The other steps are exactly the same.
+The other steps remain the same.

 This project will automatically add the address of WSL to the bottom of the hosts file and update it every time WSL starts: